The Need for a Systems Integration Strategy / Tactical Plan

 Author: Brion Carroll, CEO of Digital Solution Group, LLC

-Product Lifecycle Management (PLM) systems in support of the Retail Market has always been targeted to provide centralized organization of all product data and basic product development in one system.
+Product Lifecycle Management (PLM) systems in support of the Retail Market have always been targeted to provide centralized organization of all product data and basic product development in one system.
 I know this because I led the effort in developing / delivering the retail market’s first enterprise PLM system.
 This followed years of experience as I led the birth and penetrated use of PDM/PLM in the Aerospace, Automotive, High Tech (Discrete) industries where CAD “vaulting” / management, parts / bill of materials (BOM) management, and configuration management were the basic operations supported.

 Retail PLM is used to manage a much more expanded “common set” of product data that supports a much more expanded set of “basic operations” of Assortment / Range Planning, Line Planning, CAD “vaulting” / management, materials / color management, BOM based technical specification development, supplier / factory management, and product quality / sampling / testing management.